zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 #### Committee Co-ordinator

-A `Tezos` client program should monitor `Tezos` heads, filter for operations which pertain to the committee smart contract and forward these to the subzero `alpha` protocol service.
+A `Tezos` client program should monitor `Tezos` heads, filter for operations which pertain to the committee smart contract and forward these to the subzero `primary` protocol service.

 The client program:
 * Listens for `Stake` and `Transfer` operations committed to the `Tezos` blockchain and sends respective `Stake` and `Transfer` `subzero` operations which have been encoded as `Rust` decodable data to the consensus mempool worker.